grahampugh/erase-install/README.md

 There are a number of options that can be specified to automate this script further:

 1. `--erase` runs the `startosinstall` command with the `--eraseinstall` option to wipe the device.
+The parameter `--confirm` can be added to present the user with a confirmation dialog which must be accepted to perform the erase process.
-2. `--reinstall` runs the `startosinstall` command to reinstall the system OS on the device (without the eraseinstall option).
+2. `--reinstall` runs the `startosinstall` command to reinstall the system OS on the device (without erasing the drive).
 Use this for upgrade/reinstall without losing data.
 3. `--move` moved the macOS installer to `/Applications` or to a specified path if it isn't already there.
 4. `--overwrite` deletes any existing downloaded installer and re-downloads it.